tParton: Implementation of next-to-leading order evolution of transversity parton distribution functions: Acknowledgments

 \section{Acknowledgments}

-We have no funding sources to report for this work.
+We have no funding sources which directly supported this work.
 We have no conflicts of interest to disclose.
 We thank Ian Clo\"et for helpful discussions regarding transversity PDF evolution.
+We also thank Valerio Bertone for supplying the results of APFEL++ evolution in Figs.~\ref{fig:1} and \ref{fig:1_exact_alpha}.
+CMS is grateful for support by the Penn State College of Medicine's Medical Scientist Training Program.